telerik/kendo-ui-core/docs/intro/installation/markup.md

 > **Important**
 >
-> The `data-bind` attribute syntax establishes a two-way binding between the widget options&mdash;in that case, the data source&mdash;and the view model field (the `source`).
-For more information, refer to the [MVVM introduction help topic]({% slug overview_mvvmpattern_kendoui %}).
+> The `data-bind` attribute syntax establishes a two-way binding between the widget options&mdash;in this case, the Data Source&mdash;and the view model field (the `source`).
+For more information, refer to the [introductory article on MVVM]({% slug overview_mvvmpattern_kendoui %}).

 ### In Hybrid UI Applications

-The example below refers to a Kendo UI hybrid Application with a view and an AutoComplete widget.
-For more information about Hybrid UI applications, refer to the article on [building hybrid mobile applications]({% slug overview_hybridkendoui %}).
+The following example refers to a Kendo UI hybrid Application with a View and an AutoComplete widget.
+For more information about the Hybrid UI applications, refer to the [article on building hybrid mobile applications]({% slug overview_hybridkendoui %}).

 ###### Example